Place Émile-Hamilius

-Place Émile-Hamilius is a square in the Ville Haute quarter of Luxembourg City, located between the Boulevard Royal and Rue Aldringen.
+Place Émile-Hamilius is a square in the Ville Haute district of Luxembourg City, located between the Boulevard Royal and Rue Aldringen.
 It is served by the Hamilius stop on the T1 line of the Luxembourg City tramway.
 The square is named after Luxembourgish footballer and politician Émile Hamilius (1897-1971), who was mayor of Luxembourg City from 1946 to 1963.

 History

 Aldringerschoul

 From 1884 to 1974, the square was the site of the Aldringen Primary School (known in Luxembourgish as the Aldringerschoul), designed by Luxembourgish architect Antoine Luja on the advice of Parisian expert Félix Narjoux.
 From 30 August to 28 September 1914, the school notably served as the headquarters of the German army during the First Battle of the Marne.

 Centre Émile-Hamilius

 The school was demolished in May 1974, when Luxembourg City's development as a financial centre made it obsolete.
 In its place, the municipal authorities commissioned architects René Schmit, André Haagen and Jean Ewert to build the Centre Émile-Hamilius (or Centre Aldringen), at a cost of 230 million francs, which was finally inaugurated on 9 March 1979.
 The building complex was mainly used by municipal services, including the municipal library, and, from 2001, the citizens' reception centre (Bierger-Center).
-Next to it was a major bus station, which opened in 1977 and served one of the main nodes of the Luxembourg City bus network.
+Next to it was a major bus station, which opened on 12 September 1977 and served as one of the main nodes of the Luxembourg City bus network.
 Under the Boulevard Royal, a large underground passageway and shopping arcade was built, which later became an important site for hip hop culture in Luxembourg, and was the subject of the documentary Hamilius: Hip Hop Culture in Luxembourg in 2010.